AutodeskGames/stingray-docs/source/interactive_help/animation/animation_perf.md

 <dt>max_start_time = 0</dt>

 <dd>Controls how far into the animation to start, if a character is already playing the desired animation.
 For example, with a value of 0.2, it's possible to reuse an existing run animation playing at t=0.1, but not one at t=0.3.
 If there is a playing animation with a suitable t, in some cases jumping into that animation can cause a time discontinuity.
-If there's no suitable t, Stingray creates another animation evaluator.</dd>
+If there's no suitable t, the engine creates another animation evaluator.</dd>

 <dt>max_drift = 0 </dt>